seasameye/seasameye/README.md

 I’m passionate about experiencing new things, learning cutting-edge knowledge, and enjoying life🐈.
 Here’s a bit about me🗒️:

-- 💛 I’m currently working on understanding machine learning, large language models (LLMs), backend development and big data.
+- 💛 I’m currently working on understanding new technique.

-- 📑 Although I’m still improving my coding skills, I’m always striving to become a better learner and keep growing!
+- 📑 Although I’m still improving my skills, I’m always striving to become a better learner and keep growing!

 ---